BYOPuppet/BYOPuppet/README.md

 ### Contributing

-If you want to add file modifications, assembly documentation, etc., you need to request access at the **Contributor** level.
+If you want to add file modifications, assembly documentation, etc. from your own work and experimentation, you need to request access at the **Contributor** level.
 An Admin will grant you permission as soon as they are able.
-If you join as an **Observer/User** , you won't get to see the defects, it'll just add BYOPuppet to your Dashboard.
+If you join as an **Observer/User** , you won't get to see work added, it'll just add BYOPuppet to your Dashboard.

 # 3D Models for BYOPuppet!